-38. Complaints
+42. Complaints

 - The school has a Complaints Procedure available to parents, learners and members of staff and visitors who wish to report concerns.
 This can be found in the staff room/office/ website etc. - All reported concerns will be taken seriously and considered within the relevant and appropriate process.
-Anything that constitutes an allegation against a member of staff or volunteer will be dealt with under the specific Procedures for Managing Allegations against Staff policy.
+Anything that constitutes an allegation against a member of staff or volunteer will be dealt with under the specific Procedures for Managing Allegations against Staff policy or Appendix 6 or this policy.

-39. Policy Monitoring and Review
+43. Policy Monitoring and Review

 - This policy will be reviewed at least annually.
 The policy will be revised following any national or local policy updates, any local child protection concerns and/or any changes to our procedures.
 Staff will be informed of any changes made. - The DSL and deputy DSL(S)/safeguarding team/SENCo meet daily/weekly/two weekly to review all safeguarding cases and check on the actions taken and what further actions are needed.
 This includes pupils with early help and child protection plans.
 Pastoral teams/Key stage staff/tutors meet weekly to check and review any emerging patterns which may suggest a safeguarding concern, issues may include attendance, behaviour, peer relationships and concerns raised by tutors/staff.
-Amend to school approach - The Designated Safeguarding Lead and Headteacher will provide regular reporting on safeguarding activity and systems to the governing body and board of trustees The governing body and board of trustees will not receive details of individual children's situations or identifying features of families as part of their oversight responsibility. - The governing body and board of trustees understand its responsibilities and duties as set out in KCSIE 2023 to ensure the effectiveness of the school's safeguarding arrangements, including those for online safety.
-In addition to the regular reports you safeguarding provided by the DSL, governors and trustees will take a proactive varied approach to checking the school's safeguarding arrangements.
+Amend to school approach - The Designated Safeguarding Lead and Headteacher/Principal will provide regular reporting on safeguarding activity and systems to the governing body/proprietor/leadership/management committee.
+The governing body/proprietor/leadership/management committee will not receive details of individual children's situations or identifying features of families as part of their oversight responsibility.
+Amend to school approach - The governing body/proprietor/leadership/management committee understands its responsibilities and duties as set out in KCSIE 2024 to ensure the effectiveness of the school's safeguarding arrangements, including those for online safety.
+In addition to the regular reports you safeguarding provided by the DSL, governors will take a proactive varied approach to checking the school's safeguarding arrangements.
 This will include: meetings with the DSL, visits to school, ascertaining the views of staff, pupils and parents through discussions and/r surveys, use of an audit tool, asking all governors to ask a safeguarding question during meetings with leaders/staff on other aspects of school life (such as subject meetings or SENCo meeting), termly checks of the SCR, review of school data and use of an external consultant.
-Amend to school approach

-Appendix 1: Categories & Indicators of Abuse and Neglect
+Appendix 1: Categories & Indicators of Abuse, Neglect and exploitation